Cyclone Betsy

-Severe Tropical Cyclone Betsy impacted 8 island nations.
+Severe Tropical Cyclone Betsy was a strong and long-lived tropical cyclone which impacted 8 island nations.

 Meteorological history

 In early January 1992, an equatorial westerly wind burst caused a surge of stronger than normal low level westerly winds, to develop on the northern side of the Southern Hemisphere monsoon trough to the east of New Guinea.
 Enhanced convection associated with the wind burst gradually became more organized and by late on January 5, a tropical depression had developed within the monsoon trough to the west of Tuvalu.
 Early on January 6, the JTWC initiated advisories on the depression and designated it as Tropical Cyclone 11P, as it moved westwards.
 During that day the system gradually developed further with the cloud system becoming more symmetrical, while strong upper-level outflow and weak vertical wind shear favored further development.
 Later that day, the FMS named the system Betsy at 19:15 UTC, after the system had developed into a category 1 tropical cyclone on the Australian tropical cyclone intensity scale.

 After being named the system moved erratically towards the south-southeast, as it interacted with a mid troposphere trough of low pressure.
 Throughout January 7, Betsy continued to intensify under the influence of a strong upper level anticyclone, located to its north and developed an eye feature.
 The system also passed about 95 km to the east of the Solomon Island: Anuta, where winds of 85–100 km/h were recorded.
 Betsy subsequently changed its course and started to move towards the south-southwest, as it interacted with the upper level easterlies and a ridge of high pressure built to the south-east of the system.
 During February 8, the system became a category 3 severe tropical cyclone before it crossed central parts of Vanuatu early the next day, with the eye passing over, or very close to the islands of Ambrym and Malakula between 0000 and 0500 UTC.